Carnegie Community Engagement classification graphic

 Program Highlights:

-The Compact addresses racism and social justice in six grand challenge areas: accessible technology; community relations; economic development; health, wellness, and resilience; inclusive education; and workforce development.
+The Compact addresses six grand challenge areas to increase opportunities for all: accessible technology; community relations; economic development; health, wellness, and resilience; inclusive education; and workforce development.
 There are also cross-cutting areas, including accessible campus/ transportation, accessible information, community safety, and language (e.g., multilingualism, communications, and messaging).
-The work of the Compact aligns well with both UIUC’s vision of being a pre-eminent publicly engaged, research intensive, land-grant university with global impact and goal three of the 2018-2023 Strategic Plan: The Next 150 — Make a Significant and Visible Societal Impact.
+The work of the Compact aligns well with both the U. of I.'s vision of being a pre-eminent publicly engaged, research intensive, land-grant university with global impact and goal three of the 2018-2023 Strategic Plan: The Next 150 — Make a Significant and Visible Societal Impact.

 We invite you to view our Compact informational booklet to learn more about our work.